Rosalie Woodruff: Tasmanian Greens Leader

 Following the resignation of Cassy O'Connor as leader of the Tasmanian Greens, and from the Tasmanian House of Assembly on 13 July 2023, Woodruff became acting Greens Leader.
 With the election of Vica Bayley on 1 August 2023 to the seat of Clark for the Greens via a count back, Woodruff was confirmed as leader of the Tasmanian Greens.

 Woodruff lead the party to the 2024 Tasmanian State Election, the first held after the House of Assembly was restored to its original size of 35 seats, up from 25.
 Under her leadership, the party increase its representation in the House Of Assembly from two to five members.
+Woodruff was re-elected at the snap 2025 Tasmanian state election.

-Woodruff was re-elected at the 2025 Tasmanian state election.
+Woodruff moved a censure motion on Liberal Premier Jeremy Rockliff, which passed the House of Assembly on 17 June 2026 with support of the Labor Opposition, and several independent members.
+With the motion passing, Rockliff is the first Tasmanian Premier to be censured by parliament.